What’s Involved In Professional AC Maintenance Services?

 Clean the Air Conditioner Condenser

-Debris inside the air conditioner condenser can cling to the coils and may prevent the condenser from releasing heat, which puts unnecessary wear and tears on the air conditioner.
+Debris inside the air conditioner condenser can cling to the coils and may prevent the condenser from releasing heat, which puts unnecessary wear and tear on the air conditioner.
 To keep your condenser in good condition, vacuum the coils inside the condenser and then spray down the inside with a hose.
 This is a low-cost way to prevent air conditioner breakdowns.

 Remember to turn off the power to the air conditioner condenser before you start this job.
 If you don’t feel comfortable cleaning the condenser yourself, ask the HVAC contractor to do this for you during the tune-up.